Evan Bouchard Game Preview: Oilers vs. Kraken

-Evan Bouchard and the Edmonton Oilers will meet the Seattle Kraken at 10:00 PM ET on Saturday, at Climate Pledge Arena.
-There are prop bets for Bouchard available, and here are some stats to help you with your wagers.
+Evan Bouchard will be on the ice when the Edmonton Oilers and Seattle Kraken play on Wednesday at Rogers Place, starting at 8:30 PM ET.
+Prop bets for Bouchard are available, and we have information to help you make good decisions.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.